jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/humanoid/Udaeus.md

 Temperature: any
 Organization: solitary, pair, or squadron (3-12)
 Treasure: NPC gear (mwk shortspear, mwk breastplate, mwk heavy steel shield, 4 javelins, other treasure)
-Description: An udaeus (plural udaeoi) is a fierce humanoid who's obsessed with perfecting its skills at war.
-The first udaeoi were obedient warriors created by a deity out of dragon teeth, but now they are a distinct race and capable of reproducing on their own.
-Though an udaeus loves combat and is eager to demonstrate its abilities, it is violent only when it's in an honorable battle; only a desperate or manipulated udaeus would resort to thuggery.
-Udaeoi resemble tall, athletic humans with bone-white skin and black hair.
-They mark themselves with tattoos or brands, usually of weapons, dragons, or battle scenes.
-When an udaeus hardens its flesh with its innate magic, these markings look like carvings and cracks in a marble statue.
-Udaeoi might hire themselves out as mercenaries or serve as soldiers in a local army.
-Udaeoi prefer to fight alongside their own kind, and a squadron usually comprises members of the same fighting company or family unit.
 Race:
 Class:
 MR: 1